seancarmody/ngramr/README.md

 ### R package to query the Google Ngram Viewer

-*This package is currently broken due to changes in Google's ngram viewer website.
-I am planning on attempting a fix.*
+*This package was updated in July 2020 to reflect changes to the Google ngram viewer webpage format.
+It has not yet been comprehensively tested (and has not been pushed to CRAN).
+Please let me know if anything is not working as expected.*

 Note: with the switch to using `RCurl` to access SSL pages, `ngramr` will generally no longer work behind a proxy.